ronghanghu/n2nmn/README.md

 1. Train with ground-truth layout (cloning expert)
 `python exp_vqa/train_vqa_gt_layout.py`

+Note:
-Note: by default, the above scripts use GPU 0, and train on the union of *train2014* and *val2014* splits.
+* By default, the above scripts use GPU 0, and train on the union of *train2014* and *val2014* splits.
 To train on a different GPU, set the `--gpu_id` flag.
 During training, the script will write TensorBoard events to `exp_vqa/tb/` and save the snapshots under `exp_vqa/tfmodel/`.
+* Pre-trained models (TensorFlow snapshots) on VQA dataset can be downloaded from: https://people.eecs.berkeley.edu/~ronghang/projects/n2nmn/models/vqa_gt_layout/
+The downloaded snapshots should be placed under `exp_vqa/tfmodel/vqa_gt_layout`.
+You may evaluate their performance using the test code below.

 ### Test